juhp/rpmostree-tool/README.md

 # rpmostree-update

-Wrapper of `rpm-ostree update` that remembers previous updates.
+Wrapper of `rpm-ostree update` that remembers previous update info.
+Also outputs changelog.

 This may eventually be renamed to rpmostree-tool or rpmostree-wrapper or rpmost say or something similar... if it gains more command features.

-Experiment, not ready yet for general use.
+Still experimental

 ## Installation